HOME > MANCHESTER PRIDE INVESTIGATION

 Instead of moaning why don't you help Pride or run an alternative event?

 In 2007 I was part of the collective that organised the free, non-profit Get Bent! festival.
 It ran for ten days and the budget was about £500.
-Compare that to the £700,000 that Manchester Pride spends.

 Why should anyone worry about what you write on a website?